-What Was The Rosetta Space Craft?
-The Mission to Comet 67P/Churyumov-Gerasimenko
+What Was The Rosetta Space Probe?
+The Mission to Land on Comet 67P/Churyumov-Gerasimenko

 The visit of Comet Halley in 1987 sparked a wide range of scientific interest and a slew of space probes went to visit it.
 The Giotto probe was one of the most successful ones during this period and it certainly left scientists with much to study but also many unanswered questions.
 A follow-up mission to a comet was very much desired, and it was with this mindset that Rosetta was created.
 Over a span of a decade, it traveled in the silence of space awaiting its goal: gaining an advantage over Giotto by landing a probe on the surface of a comet.

 Rosetta is 2.8 x 2.1 x 2 meters in dimensions with 2 solar panels that are 14 meters long each with an individual surface area of 64 square meters.
 Each can power at 850 watts from a distance of 3.4 AU and up to 395 watts at 5.25 AU.
 Rosetta also has two axis-steerable high-gain antennas allowing for degrees of motion; both antennas are 2.2 meters in diameter (Heinemann).

 As far as instruments go, both Rosetta and Philae were stocked to the brim.
 Here are the tools Rosetta was equipped with:

 ALICE: UV spectrometer used to look at the comet’s nucleus, coma, and ion tail in order to find the chemical makeup